May 9 riots: Riots and violence

 Anti-terrorism legislation was used, and numerous prosecutions were filed against those allegedly responsible for the riots.
-At least 30 PTI workers were killed by law enforcement officers who fired live ammunition; one death happened in Quetta, while the remaining deaths were happened in Peshawar and Punjab Along with these thirty deaths, hundreds of rioters and law enforcement officers sustained injuries.
+Multiple PTI workers were killed by law enforcement officers who fired live ammunition; one died in Quetta and four were killed in Peshawar.
+Along with several deaths, hundreds of rioters and law enforcement officers sustained injuries.

 Governmental response

 The Punjab Home Department established 53 Joint Investigation Teams (JITs) made up of police personnel to investigate the cases reported in relation to the riots thoroughly in reaction to the mounting violence.
 With the consent of the Punjab cabinet subcommittee on law and order, several JITs were created.
 Each JIT was given a prosecutor from the prosecution department to help with the investigation.

 Arrests and proceedings

-Over 10 thousand people have reportedly been arrested in connection with the rioting in Lahore alone, according to reports from the Punjab Police (Pakistan).
-According to reports, almost 14,000 alleged rioters were detained across Punjab, Pakistan.
+Over a thousand people have reportedly been arrested in connection with the rioting in Lahore alone, according to reports from the Punjab Police (Pakistan).
+According to reports, around 3,200 suspected rioters were detained across Punjab, Pakistan.
 Numerous cases were reported to the police, the bulk of which were covered by anti-terrorism regulations.
 The most severely affected cities were Lahore, Rawalpindi, Sargodha, Gujranwala, Faisalabad, and Multan, with variable numbers of cases reported in each place.